Tencent Music: History

 Tencent Music was established in July 2016 with Tencent's purchase of China Music Corporation to strengthen its music offerings.
 On July 4, 2018, Sony/ATV Music Publishing acquired an equity stake in Tencent Music.
 In October 2018, the firm filed for IPOs of around $2 billion in the United States.

 In December 2018, the company announced an IPO with the total value of shares around $1.23 billion, which includes 82 million ADS and 164 million regular shares priced around $13 - $15.

-As of 2022, 8.62% of Tencent Music class A ordinary shares are owned by Spotify.

 On January 30, 2019, SM Entertainment, the largest entertainment agency of South Korea entered into strategic partnership agreement with China's Tencent Music that included music distribution and marketing in the Chinese market.

 In June 2020, the Government of India banned QQ Music with 58 other Chinese origin apps citing data and privacy issues.
 The border tensions in 2020 between India and China might have also played a role in the ban.

+As of 2023, 16.47% of Tencent Music class A ordinary shares are owned by Spotify.

+On May 27, 2025, Hybe Corporation announced it would sell all of its shares in SM Entertainment to the company.

+On June 10, 2025, it was announced Tencent Music would buy Ximalaya.

+Charts

+Tencent Music currently has four charts: The TME UNI Chart, launched in 2018; the TME Wave Chart, launched in 2020; the TME Korean Chart, launched in 2024; and the TME Physical Album Sales Chart, launched in 2021.

+Tencent Music began releasing the first "Chinese Digital Music Annual Report" in 2019 and continues to do so every year.
+The annual report includes rankings of top songs, albums, and artists from all three charts and an overall Chinese Digital Music ranking based on the comprehensive results from TME UNI Chart and TME Wave Chart.

+TME UNI Chart

+The name, UNI, is a homophone for "up to you" (由你) in Chinese as this chart is determined by the listeners.
+The TME UNI Chart contains two lists: Real-time List and Past List.
+Real-time List shows the top 200 songs and updates every ten minutes.
+Past List shows the top 100 songs from each charting week, which runs from Monday to Sunday.
+In 2023, Tencent Music Entertainment Group announced a partnership with Billboard to integrate the TME UNI Chart into Billboard's official Hits of the World collection of global record charts.

+Eligible songs must be new songs within six weeks of their initial release on Tencent Music's platform and are not part of the following song types: